 The Benefits of Regenerative Farming

 - Healthier soil.
 As mentioned previously, conventional farming practices lead to compaction and soil degradation.
 This prompts erosion and the loss of fertile land.
 As a result, farmers are forced to do more with less.
 Regenerative farms promise to produce organic matter and improve soil structure.
+This will increase the presence of earthworms and useful insects, further enhancing soil fertility.
+And with more living organisms in the soil, water-holding capacity is also improved.
 Moving forward, this will be critical for the development of rich topsoil.

-- Improved water quality.
-The heavy use of pesticides and herbicides has proven devastating for water quality.
+- Improved water quality and less water pollution.
+The heavy use of chemicals such as pesticides and herbicides has proven devastating for water quality.
 Pollution from industrial farms leads to runoff, washing into streams, rivers, and other bodies of water.
 The blend of chemicals and eroded soil found in this runoff ultimately threatens both wildlife and humans’ water supply.
-Regenerative farming boosts infiltration and reduces the need for harmful chemicals, so runoff is not only less likely, but also, less damaging.
+Regenerative farming boosts infiltration and reduces the need for harmful and expensive chemical inputs, so runoff is not only less likely, but also, less damaging.

 - Greater biodiversity.
 There’s no secret that conventional monoculture farming limits biodiversity — the lack of diversity is built right into the name.
 Regenerative agriculture, however, emphasizes the very connections that previous practices sought to eliminate.
 This concept acknowledges that we are all part of a greater ecological system — and that every plant, microorganism, and insect has an important role to play.
 When we promote biodiversity, we strengthen the quality of the soil while allowing pollinators to do what they do best: promote a vibrant and healthy landscape that benefits many types of plants and animals.